 I am generally a truly, genuinely positive person who strives to be a shining light in the world.
 I constantly work on myself and have come a long way.
 It’s not a front or a happy face I put forward to the world, it is truth.
 Few see, experience, know or hear about the darkness I’ve experienced and that’s why I think my suicide would fall into that category of shocking and unexpected.
 I don’t write this for sympathy, pity or because I need help or anything.
 I write this for everyone out there fighting their own demons and battles to let you know you are not alone.
 Every single person you see is probably fighting some degree of unknown, unseen darkness.
 People that you would never expect have anything in common with you.
 It’s a tragedy that help is so hard to get in this country and usually the hardest for those who need it most.
-I love therapy, but I can’t afford it.
+I love therapy, but I can’t afford it (Update: I can now thanks to the amazing organization, Health Alliance for Austin Musicians).
 That’s probably a pretty common situation.
 But keep fighting.
 Keep searching.
 There are many avenues.
 Talk to friends.
 Call a hotline.
 Try yoga.
 Read Eckhart Tolle.
 See a psychic.
 Read a book.
 Listen to music (that battles the demons, not that feeds them).
 Watch movies (again, seek out material that helps support you, not that helps you spiral).

 One thing I find so interesting about the human psyche and depression specifically, is that it is self reinforcing.
 It makes you avoid all the things that would help (out of protection for itself, I suppose) and seek out that which feeds it and strengthens it.
 I don’t care who you are, the world is not better without you.
 It needs you.
 If we can each bring even a tiny, dim light, together we can be a supernova.
 We can defeat the darkness, though it will try its hardest to convince you otherwise.